* * * The Infant Program is at capacity for the 2022-23 and 2023-24 School Years. * * *

 The studies which have been made of early infancy leave no room for doubt: the first two years are important forever, because in that period, one passes from being nothing into being something.

 at birth. – Dr. Maria Montessori

-Welcome to the Newburyport Montessori School Infant program.
+Welcome to the Newburyport Montessori School Nido Program for infants.
 We are very excited to be a nurturing part of your child’s growth and development.
 Below is an overview of what you can expect from our philosophy, and information on what you will need to provide for your child.

 “The child has a different relation to his environment from ours… the child absorbs it.
 The things he sees are not just remembered; they form part of his soul.
 He incarnates in himself all in the world about him that his eyes see, and his ears hear.” ~ Maria Montessori

 All parent/teacher communication occurs through the Brightwheel app.
 Teachers will be alerted immediately of your communication and will respond in kind.
 Through the Brightwheel app you will be apprised of your child’s daily activities.
 You will also be updated throughout the day of your child’s eating, sleeping and diapering experiences.

 Attachment and separation are part of a process children must undergo from birth in order to become an individual: separate and be independent within the environment.